ngs-docs/2021-GGG298/Week8-project_organization_and_UNIX_shell/README.md

 done
 ```

-and voila, we have renamed all the files!
+and boom, we renamed all the files again!

 _Side note:_ you may see backquotes used instead of `$(...)`.
 It does the same thing but is trickier to get right, so we teach `$(...)` instead of ``...``.